rory81/the-monkees/README.md

         - the video fragments can be played and paused
     4. Use the inspect developer tool and select the mobile device (Galaxy S5) and repeat the previous 3 steps.
-    5. Use the inspect developer tool and select the ipad as a device and repeat the above mentioned first three steps
+    5. Use the inspect developer tool and select the ipad as a device and repeat the above mentioned first three steps **Bug:** The audio controls automatically contain the seeking function, where you can fast forward into the song.
+This is for the mobile not useable.The only option found to turn this of for the mobile is by using jquery and is therefore not solved.

 ##### Booking form
     1. Go to the "Book Now!" page